OwenPaulThomas/cliquespace.net/index.md

-# What is Clique Space™?
+# What is Clique Space?

 Clique Space™ is what you might use to assert ownership of things in this world.
 These things are devices that you can connect together, and together, they make the same set of assertions: